Every year we set aside the third Sunday of June to celebrate some very special people.

 "Oh!
 Write me a song of my father, And tell me the reason, I pray.
 You ever write songs about mother.
 Not a word of dear father you say?"
 This line from C. Henry’s song, Oh!
-Write Me a Song of My Father could very well have been written by Sonora Dodd, a young girl who, along with her five younger brothers, was raised by her windowed father.
+Write Me a Song of My Father could very well have been written by Sonora Dodd, a young girl who, along with her five younger brothers, was raised by her widowed father.

 One day, during a church sermon about the recently established holiday of Mother's Day, Sonora decided that fatherhood needed recognition as well.
-She spoke to the Spokane Ministerial Alliance and suggested her own father's birthday, of June 5, as the day to recognize fathers.
-The Alliance chose the third Sunday in June instead and the very first Father’s Day was celebrated on June 19, 1910 in Spokane Washington.
+She spoke to the Spokane Ministerial Alliance and suggested her own father's birthday of June 5 as the day to recognize fathers.
+The Alliance chose the third Sunday in June instead and the very first Father’s Day was celebrated on June 19, 1910, in Spokane Washington.

 After Spokane instituted Father’s Day, it took some time before Father’s Day became the national holiday we know today.
 At the time, people were not very open to the idea of this holiday because they didn’t like the idea that men would get flowers and other gifts.
 Finally, President Lyndon B. Johnson signed a presidential proclamation declaring that the third Sunday of June would be Father’s Day.
 Later, President Nixon permanently established the observance of the holiday in 1972.